RockRobotic/rock-doc/docs/Calibration/Calibration.md

 ## Mid-mission Battery Change

-If your mission will require multiple battery changes, fly directly forward back to the landing zone at a speed greater than **7 m/s**.
+If your mission will require multiple battery changes, fly directly forward back to the landing zone at a speed greater than **5 m/s**.
 Once you get overhead, do not exceed 2 m/s in horizontal speed while you turn the drone and bring it in for a landing.

 Keep the drone on the ground for no longer than **2 Minutes** while you change the batteries.
 If you remain on the ground for much longer than 2 minutes you are better off proceeding to the [shutdown proceedure](../quickstart/first-setup).
-Assuming you take off within the 2 minute window:
+Assuming you take off within the 2 minute window, take off and resume your mission.

-1. Take off and fly directly vertical.
-1. For at least **6 seconds** fly greater than **7 m/s** in a straight line in the forward direction of flight toward your next waypoint and then resume the mission.

 ## End of Mission Calibration

-At the end of your mission, fly directly forward back to the landing zone at a speed greater than **7 m/s**.
+At the end of your mission, fly directly forward back to the landing zone at a speed greater than **5 m/s**.
 Once you get overhead, do not exceed 2 m/s in horizontal speed while you turn the drone and bring it in for a landing.

 Once landed don't move the system for 15 seconds.
 This will capture a final static alignment dataset.
 Then you can connect via the web interface and stop collecting data.